agarcialeon/awesome-netbeans/README.md

 * [NetBeans Themes](https://netbeansthemes.com/) - Site with multiple themes for NetBeans.
 * [Dracula Theme for NetBeans](https://github.com/dracula/netbeans/releases/tag/v0.1.0) - A good and popular theme that has support for multiple other IDEs.
 NOTE: Remember to select FlatDark look and feel in options menu for better support.
 * [Solarized](https://github.com/fentie/netbeans-colors-solarized) - Solarized Dark color scheme, implemented for NetBeans.
+* [Sublime Theme](https://github.com/jaspal747/sublime-theme-for-netbeans) - Sublime themes for Netbeans.
+There are more out there.
+* [Atom Theme](https://github.com/mirkobrombin/Atom-Netbeans-Theme) - Atom style theme for Netbeans.

 ## Databases <a name="databases"></a>